What is a retrospective?

 - Start, Stop, Continue

-Host a productive retrospective event with your team to brainstorm and populate the whiteboard with notes regarding your last Sprint.
+Host a productive retrospective event with your team to brainstorm and populate the digital whiteboard with notes regarding your last Sprint.
 Ask everyone to write down what they would like to start, stop, or continue doing in the future by considering things that happened just over the last two weeks.

-Discuss specific examples or events that took place with your teammates and collaboratively decide if they bring any value to your everyday work.
+Discuss specific examples or significant events that took place with your teammates and collaboratively decide if they bring any value to your everyday work.
 Make the session even more engaging by letting your team choose what the upcoming Sprint should look like.

 - ROTI Feedback Meeting

-This short but informative form of a retrospective will open the doors to your team members’ minds and indicate where improvements are required.
+This short but informative form of a Sprint retrospective will open the doors to your team members’ minds and indicate where improvements are required.
 Thanks to this template, you will discover if your event was absolutely, mostly, somewhat, not really, or definitely not helpful.

 Ask your colleagues what was successful in the last couple of weeks, what failed, and what action points they can think of to improve future work.
 Once everybody agrees on the new structure, try to implement it and stick to the agreed-upon changes.